-ARS 430 Art of Spain and Its Colonies.
-(3)
+M ARS 430 Art of Spain and Its Colonies.
+(3) once a year

 Architecture, painting, and sculpture from 1500 to 1800.
 Colonial focus on central Mexico and the American Southwest.
 Prerequisite: ARS 102 or instructor approval.
+General Studies: HU, H fall History of painting, graphic arts, sculpture, and architecture, 1800 to 1900 in France in its political, social, and economic contexts.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

-ARS 432 19th-Century French Art and Culture.
+M ARS 432 19th-Century French Art and Culture.
 (3)